newrelic/sidecar/README.md

 The easiest way to deploy Sidecar to your Docker fleet is to run it in a container itself.
 [Instructions for doing that are provided](docker/README.md).

+Nitro Software maintains builds of the [Docker container image](https://hub.docker.com/r/gonitro/sidecar/) on Docker Hub.
+Note that the [README](docker/README.md) describes how to configure this container.

 Configuration
 -------------